prashanttechie/portfolio-project/README.md

 1. Navigate to `/blog/write` in the application
 2. Use the rich text editor to create content
 3. Add title, excerpt, category, and tags
-4. Publish the post (stored in localStorage)
+4. Publish the post

 ### Add Courses

-Edit `src/app/courses/page.tsx` to add or modify courses:
-- Course title and description
-- Price and duration
-- Learning outcomes
-- Curriculum
+1. Navigate to `/courses/create` in the application
+2. Fill in course details
+3. Add curriculum items
+4. Publish the course

 ## 🔧 Available Scripts